 There are some new residential building projects underway, after a few years of a very slow market for new homes.
-It seems that housing development is returning.
+It seems that housing development is returning to Frederick County.
 New home construction in Frederick Md is reaching levels we haven’t seen in several years.

 More than 500 homes are in the plans at Westview South, a new community coming from Mitchell & Best Home Builders, a Rockville Maryland company.
 Located on Buckeystown Pike, near New Design Road, south of Westview Mall.
 The community will be a mix of three- and four-level town houses, condominiums and houses, with prices ranging from the low $300,000’s to mid-$400,000’s.